defold/defold-pbr/defold-pbr/README.md

 ### Integrating in .render_script

+* NOTE: There is a reference render script available in the defold-pbr/render that you can use a start for integration

 The materials and shaders requires the set of support textures and constants to render properly.
 To setup the drawing of PBR models, first create a custom render script and render prototype (or copy from the builtins folder) if you don't have one already.
 In the render scripts, you first need to require the PBR core module somewhere (usually the first top lines of the script):

 ```lua